junsooshin/comp20-jshin/captainslog/README.txt

 	Using local storage so that the messages are preserved and redisplayed on return to the page has been implemented.

-	I am not sure how much jQuery I used.
+	I am not sure if I used enough jQuery.

 Acknowledgements: